Hundreds still without power in the Far North and Kaitaia remains cut off due to flooding, slips

 Strong winds and heavy rain on Thursday left the town detached from the rest of the region, with two big slips on the Mangamukas and flooding at Kaeo and on State Highway 10/Inland Rd at Lake Ohia still stopping vehicles getting to and from Kaitaia.

-Several homes were evacuated and an elderly woman had to be rescued form her flooded home by IRB just south of Kaitaia.
+Several homes were in danger of being evacuated and an elderly woman had to be rescued form her flooded home by IRB just south of Kaitaia.
 As well hundreds of homes were left without power due to damage cause to the top Energy network by the storm.

+No homes needed to be evacuated last night in Kaitāia despite concerns about rising water levels, particularly at Allen Bell Dr and Parkdale Cres, a Far North District Council spokesman said.

+Some residents did, however, leave their homes to stay with friends and whānau overnight as a precaution.

 In the Hokianga, Omapere Fire Brigade saved the life of a motorist who had been washed down a flooded river in their car.